-Further, the Finance Act, 2007, included income eligible for deductions under Section 10A of the Indian Income Tax Act in the computation of book profits for the levy of a Minimum Alternative Tax, or MAT.
-The rate of MAT for domestic companies is currently 19.93% (including a surcharge and education cess) on our book profits determined after including income eligible for deductions under Section 10A of the Indian Income Tax Act.
-The Income Tax Act provides that the MAT paid by us can be adjusted against our tax liability over the next ten years.
+Further, the Finance Act, 2007, had included income eligible for deductions under Section 10A of the Indian Income Tax Act in the computation of book profits for the levy of a Minimum Alternative Tax, or MAT.
+Effective April 1, 2011, the Finance Act, 2011 extended MAT to SEZ operating as well as SEZ developer units.
+Income in respect of which a deduction may be claimed under section 10AA or section 80IAB of the Indian Income Tax Act therefore has to be included in book profits for computing MAT liability.
+The Finance Act, 2011 increased the effective rate of MAT for domestic companies from 19.93% to 20.01% (inclusive of a surcharge and education cess) of book profits.
+With our growth of business in SEZ units, we may have to compute our tax liability under MAT in future years.

+The Income Tax Act provides that the MAT paid by us can be adjusted against our regular tax liability over the next ten years.
 Although MAT paid by us can be set off against our future tax liability, due to the introduction of MAT, our net income and cash flows for intervening periods could be adversely affected.

-The Direct Taxes Code Bill proposes to increase the rate of MAT to 20% (including surcharges) on the book profits of domestic companies, and the amounts paid towards MAT are expected to be adjusted against tax liability over a fifteen year period.
-The Direct Taxes Code Bill also proposes to discontinue the exemption from MAT that is currently provided to units in SEZs.
+The Direct Taxes Code Bill also proposes the rate of MAT to be 20% (including surcharges) on the book profits of domestic companies, and the amounts paid towards MAT are expected to be adjusted against regular tax liability over a fifteen year period.

-The expiration, modification or termination of any of our tax benefits or holidays, including on account of non-extension of the tax holidays relating to STPs in India or non-availability of the SEZ tax holiday scheme pursuant to the enactment of the Direct Taxes Code Bill, would likely increase our effective tax rates significantly.
+The expiration, modification or termination of any of our tax benefits or holidays, including on account of non-availability of the SEZ tax holiday scheme pursuant to the enactment of the Direct Taxes Code Bill, would likely increase our effective tax rates significantly.
 Any increase in our effective tax liability in India could have a material and adverse effect on our net income.